 Last year, I managed to successfully finish Metric Spaces, Basic Topology and other Analysis topics.
 Starting from the next semester I’ll be learning more pure mathematical topics, like Functional Analysis, Combinatorics and more.
 The plan is to lead myself to Combinatorics by majoring Functional Analysis and Topology.
 But before all those, I’ll be studying measure theory and probability this July – August.
-Probability theory is not so important as is Measure Theory.
+Probability theory is not as important as Measure Theory.
 This post discusses a rough plan of how should I (& you) begin the study of Measure theory by using great free internet resources. .

-This YouTube playlist , compiled by Sam Kolahgar might be the best visual guide for me through the learning period.
+This YouTube playlist, compiled by Sam Kolahgar might be the best visual guide for me through the learning period.
 It has several amazing videos with excellent learning material.
 The most essential text-guide for Measure Theory will be this pdf file which can be downloaded from Terence Tao’s blog.
-It is, actually a rough draft copy of his amazing Measure Theory book but enough to introduce basic things.
+It is, actually a rough draft copy of his amazing Measure Theory book, but enough to introduce basic things.
 There are also other Measure Theory, Functional Analysis, Metric Space and Real Analysis texts which contain enough material to be read and understood.

 - Lectures on Measure Theory and Probability